bobcripps/bb10-pjsipdemo/pjbuildscripts/README.txt

 	Creates an SDK overlay zip file from the previously created zips to be used by developers of all platforms Just unzip this file in $QNX_TARGET.
 NB: These files are already copied on the PJSIP build machine by the buildpjip bash script

+Generic configure script:

 ./generic-configure-bb10
 Used by ./buildpjsip to build opencore AMR libraries
 NB: Can be used for any gnu autotools compliant project